BrainRape23/M5-Add-Ons/Stick_C_Plus_2/M5Stick_C_Plus_2_SD_Socket/README.md

 > [!CAUTION]
 > # !!!
 This is an untested PCB !!!
 > # !!!
-If you use them its your Responsibility to assemble them right and its your fault if you break your devices !!!
+If you use them its your Responsibility to assemble it right and its your fault if you break your devices !!!

 ## For the Stick C Plus 2 this is an SD Socket PCB.